krishnagit2402/Hacker_News_ETL/README.md

 # Hacker_News_ETL

-A [Pentaho Kettle](http://community.pentaho.com/projects/data-integration/) / JAVAA Project to pull data from the hacker news API and put it into Pentaho Kettle / PostgresSQL
+A [Pentaho Kettle](http://community.pentaho.com/projects/data-integration/) / JAVA Project to pull data from the hacker news API and put it into Pentaho Kettle / PostgresSQL

 To learn more about this project (and to play with the data), check out https://github.com/owocki/hntrends or http://owocki.com/hntrends-google-trends-for-hacker-news/